robog-two/neurotimerweb/README.md

 ## To start

-Install yarn if you haven't already using [these instructions](https://yarnpkg.com/getting-started/install).
+Install yarn if you haven't already using `npm i -g yarn`.

 Then, run this in your terminal: